6 points, SCA Band 2, 0.125 EFTSL

 Undergraduate - Unit

 Refer to the specific census and withdrawal dates for the semester(s) in which this unit is offered.

 Not offered in 2018

 This unit deals with two primary aspects of professional practice in the health and social care system, namely the legal and ethical principles that govern the operation of the system and the behaviour of individuals within it.
 The unit commences with an introduction to the legal framework, covering common law, statute law and the legal responsibilities of health and social care professionals.
 Students are then introduced to the ethical framework, through an examination of ethical theory, professional ethics, confidentiality, informed consent and relationships with patients.
 The complex interrelationship between legal and ethical aspects of healthcare practice is explored.

-2 hour seminar per week plus approximately 10 hours of private study.
+2 contact hours plus 10 hours of private study per week.

 See also Unit timetable information

 This unit applies to the following area(s) of study

 Public health science